-

 By :

-declarations are equivalent, and throughout this recipe and the rest of the book, we will use enum class
+Status s = Status::Created;The enum class and enum struct declarations are equivalent, and throughout this recipe and the rest of the book, we will use enum class.

 Unscoped enumerations have several issues that are creating problems for developers: